jorgeg922/ThermalCamera/README.md

 # Track-N-Lock (Heat detection & tracking)

-In this project, I developed and implemented an algorithm to detect and track the object with the highest temperature within a camera's field of vision - in this case a FLIR Lepton 2.0
+In this project, I developed and implemented an algorithm to detect and track heat source within a camera's field of vision - in this case a FLIR Lepton 2.0

 I developed this project due to the lack of information and methods to track high temperature objects using this particular camera.
-Although FLIR Lepton 2.1 comes with a factory method to identify high temperatures, FLIR Lepton 2.0 does not, and therefore decided to write this program to try address this issue.
+Although FLIR Lepton 2.1 comes with a factory method to identify high temperatures, FLIR Lepton 2.0 does not, and therefore decided to write this program to try address the issue.

 NOTE: In implementing this project I made use of two other repositories, namely one from Pure Engineering who developed the sample code for the FLIR Lepton and richardghirst who developed the ServoBlaster library.
 Their repositories can be found at the following links: